ekoarr/rest/README.md

 # REST
 ___

 Rest is a simple Typescript Koa2 api stater.
 It a project aim to reduce my development costs

-### Fetures
+### Framework Used in this project

+- Koa
-- Joi validation
+- Joi
-- PassportJS authentication
+- PassportJS

 ## Model